qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

   its URL. `Nextcloud <https://nextcloud.com/>`_, `Pydio <https://pydio.com/>`_
   or other file hosting software support this protocol.

-Then, he has to set up the :guilabel:`Store URL` parameter, which provides the URL to be used when a new resource needs to be stored.
-It's possible to set up an expression using the :ref:`data defined override widget<data_defined>` in order to have specific values according to feature attributes.
+Then, you have to set up the :guilabel:`Store URL` parameter, which provides the URL to be used when a new resource needs to be stored.
+It's possible to set up an expression using the :ref:`data defined override widget <data_defined>` in order to have specific values according to feature attributes.

 The variable **@selected_file_path** could be used in that expression and represent the absolute